6 Uses Of Petroleum Jelly You May Not Have Known

-When applied to the skin, the humble petroleum jelly helps speed up the skin's natural recovery process, helping it to heal dry or cracked skin, minor cuts, and even a diaper rash, cradle cap in kids.
-Thanks to its ability to lock in moisture!
-If you are prone to swimmer's ear, all you need to do is dab some jelly on a clean cotton swab and insert it in your ears while you swim.
+When applied on damp skin, petroleum jelly locks in the skin's natural moisture.
+It heals minor cuts, keeping them moist and preventing scabs, and soothes diaper rashes.
+To treat cradle cap or head lice, apply it on your kid's head and leave it overnight.
+This lice treatment is effective for adults too.
+If you are prone to swimmer's ear, dab some jelly on a clean cotton swab and insert it in your ears while you swim.

 1. Keep Skin Soft And Supple